 When we are in need of help, sometimes we can get the support we require from our friends and family.
-There are also times though where perhaps more specific help is needed, issues anxiety, relationships, depression or low self esteem.
-I provide a quiet space to explore, reflect and understand what is happening for you, where we can work together to improve your wellbeing and make life more comfortable for you.
-I also provide a private and confidential space for you to explore aspects of your concerns And issues.
+There are also times though where perhaps more specific help is needed, including issues like anxiety, relationships, depression or low self esteem.
+I provide a quiet space to explore, reflect and understand what is happening for you.
+Here we can work together to improve your wellbeing and make life more comfortable for you.
+I also provide a private and confidential space for you to explore aspects of your concerns and issues.

 I have trained in Integrative Humanistic Approach, using Person Centred Approach central to my work, also using Gestalt and Transactional Analysis.
-I have worked privately and in volunteer roles throughout my training and subsequently since Becoming fully qualified.
+I am also a qualified CBT Therapist.
+I have worked privately and in volunteer roles throughout my training and subsequently since becoming fully qualified.
 I have worked with Adults and Young People (12 - 25) and also in a middle school working with 9 - 13 years olds.
-I am also a qualified Cognitive Behaviour Therapist (CBT).

 I am fully insured and I am able to offer long term support and targeted short term support tailored to the individuals needs.
 With regular reviews to ensure we are working collaboratively and to your needs.